hasibzunair/unconventional-wisdom/README.md

 # Dependencies

 I have created a virtual environment in Pycharm with the necessary libraries needed.
+For Windows OS, file directory needs to be changed.
 Also, all of these models are trained on CPU of Dell Inspiron 7537 with Linux distro (Ubuntu 14.04 LTS) OS.

 # Results (Model with best accuracy)